 the demand for the job.

 The starting salary for a Modern Apprentice is often based on the National Minimum Wage (NMW), but some employers may offer a higher salary.
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.81 an hour (1 April 2022).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 The starting pay for a qualified refrigeration engineer can be from £20,000 a year.
 A trained, experienced refrigeration engineer generally earns between £22,000 and £30,000 a year.